Skip to main contentSkip to footer content

 Financial Aid is available to those who qualify.

-• Have earned a high school diploma, or GED
+• Have earned a high school diploma, or GED, or equivalent

 • Enroll in an eligible degree or certificate program